‘General Hospital’ Ratings Soar: ‘Burton Effect’ Catapults ‘GH’ To #1 In Daytime

 — General Hospital (@GeneralHospital) November 13, 2017

-But General Hospital didn’t just slay in the key 18-49 group – they also picked up impressive gains across the board.
+But General Hospital didn’t just slay in the key 18-49 group; they also picked up impressive gains across the board.
 While Young and the Restless dropped in all viewership by 179k compared to 2016 and 41k compared to the prior week, General Hospital gained 13k viewers week over week and a staggering 125k compared to 2016.
 That’s a gap of 304,000 viewers between GH and Y&R when you factor in one’s loss and the other’s gain.
 Bold and the Beautiful dropped even more with 71k down from the prior week and 218k down from 2016.

 GH triumphs in 18-34 demographic